gcivil-nyu-org/fall2019-cs-gy-6063-team-five_fries/README.md

 Once virtualenv has been installed, navigate to the cloned project directory and create a local virtualenv folder with `virtualenv venv`.
 If virtualenv is included in your Python installation, then the command is `python3 -m venv venv`.
 This will create a folder in you project directory called `venv/` which will store your local project dependencies.
 Activate you virtual environment by typing `source venv/bin/activate`, and install your local dependencies in the virtual environment by typing `pip install -r requirements.txt`, which will download and install all the project required software listed in the `requirements.txt` file that was cloned with the project.
 The virtual environment can be turned off anytime by typing `deactivate` in the Terminal in the project base directory.

 On some versions of MacOS, the dependencies installation process may be interrupted by a failure to install the dependency `psycopg`.
 If that happens and dependency installation is aborted, run `pip install psycopg2==2.7.5`, and then run `pip install -r requirements.txt` again.

+### Testing/Local run instructions for Celery/Redis

+Firstly, to run the celery/redis data worker locally there are a couple of dependencies to install.

+The `Redis` components can be installed easily via `HomeBrew` on MacOS.
+Merely type in `brew install redis`.
+Once Redis has been installed, the local redis URL must be added to the system variables.
+Run `export REDIS_URL=redis://localhost`.

+#### For Local Testing

+Open up 3 separate terminal windows.
+In one start up the Django local server, `python manage.py runserver`.
+In the second one start up the redis server, `redis server`.
+And finally start up the Celery worker, `celery -A citystreets.celery worker`.

+Now you are able to test/run the Celery worker.

+To view the logs on heroku, run: `heroku logs --tail --app APP_NAME --dyno worker`.

+Some sample queries to kick off the worker

+- Small Query

+`{host}/refresh_apartment/?city=bk&limit=10`

+- Larger query (may take over an hour to complete)

+`{host}/refresh_apartment/?city=brx,brk,fct,lgi,mnh,jsy,que,stn,wch&limit=1000`